abderehman-chebab/DeeplearningAntivirus/README.md

-# Malware Revealer
+# DeeplearningAntivirus
-Malware Revealer is a malware classification framework, designed primarily for malware detection, it contains a modular toolset for feature extraction, as well as pre-trained models and a ready to use web API for making predictions.
+DeeplearningAntivirus is a malware classification framework, designed primarily for malware detection, it contains a modular toolset for feature extraction, as well as pre-trained models and a ready to use web API for making predictions.

 # Use Cases
-You will most likely find Malware Revealer awesome in those cases :
+You will most likely find DeeplearningAntivirus awesome in those cases :

 - Extract features from executables and use the dataset for training models or to learn more about them.
 [Here are instructions to do so](#extractor-standalone)